Lemon Drop Shot Recipe

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This lemon drop shot recipe combines fresh lemon and vodka to create a sweet and tart drink that’s sure to be a hit at your next party.
+These tasty Lemon Drop Shots combine fresh lemon and vodka to create a sweet and tart drink that’s sure to be a hit at your next party.
 Just like the popular lemon drop candy you enjoyed as a child, lemon drop shots are a fun adult version of the candy treat with an equally delicious taste.

 Subscription Form – New Recipe